wsydney76/craft-contentoverview/README.md

 ## Known issues

 * 'info' popups do not work if the section html is loaded via ajax.
 Obviously event handlers have to be attached, but how??
-* Undocumented things from Craft 4.3 core are uses: css classes, css variables, scripts, icons...
+* Undocumented things from Craft 4.3 core are used: css classes, css variables, scripts, icons...
 This may break anytime.

 ## TODOS: